nsfm/dualsense-ts/README.md

 This module provides a natural interface for your DualSense controller.

+**[Try it in your browser](https://nsfm.github.io/dualsense-ts/)** — connect a DualSense controller and explore inputs, rumble, and adaptive trigger effects with the interactive demo.

 ## Getting started

 ### Installation

-[This package is distributed via npm](https://npmjs.org/package.dualsense-ts).
+[This package is distributed via npm](https://www.npmjs.com/package/dualsense-ts).
 Install it the usual way:

 - `npm add dualsense-ts`